badgerwithagun/async-all-the-way-down/README.md

 1. Once the test is up and running, call the following endpoints from your browser:
    1. `http://localhost:8081/demo/write` to write 100 records to the database, returning them to the browser immediately as they are written
    1. `http://localhost:8081/demo/read` to read the records back in the same way
+   1. `http://localhost:8081/demo/readhttp` to read the records back via the above endpoint via an HTTP client - again streaming in real time.
    1. `http://localhost:8081/demo/count` to read the record count
    1. `http://localhost:8081/demo/reset` to delete the records